novakalexandru/novak-sportsbet/README.md

 - **OpenID Connect IAM Role**: IAM roles utilize OpenID Connect for authentication, providing a secure and standardized way to delegate access to AWS resources.
 - **Security Group**: The CDK construct creates a security group that references the security group created in the CDK code, ensuring that only traffic on ports 80 and 443 is allowed.

+## Deployment Workflow
+The deployment workflow is triggered manually or through a webhook.
+The workflow includes the following steps:
+1. **Checkout Repository**: The repository is checked out to the GitHub Actions runner.
+2. **Configure AWS Credentials**: AWS credentials are configured using an IAM role with OpenID Connect authentication, which is assumed by GitHub Actions.
+The IAM role allows secure access to AWS services without storing access keys or secrets directly in GitHub Actions.
+3. **Login to Amazon ECR**: Authentication is performed to login to Amazon ECR.
+4. **Build, Tag, and Push Image to Amazon ECR**: The Docker image is built using the Dockerfile and pushed to Amazon ECR.
+5. **Force New Deployment to ECS**: After the Docker image is successfully pushed to ECR, this step forces a new deployment to the ECS service.
+It ensures that the latest version of the Docker image is deployed to the ECS cluster, facilitating seamless updates to the web server.

 ## Architecture Overview
 ![Architecture Diagram](./webapp.png)
 *The architecture diagram illustrates how the different components interact with each other, including ECR, ECS, ALB, private and public subnets, availability zones, and OpenID Connect authentication.*